 (4) Any moneys borrowed by the Board under this section may be raised as one loan or as several loans and in such manner as the Treasurer may approve, but the amount of the moneys so borrowed shall not in any one year exceed in the aggregate such amount as the Treasurer approves.

-(5) Before a guarantee is given by the Treasurer under this section, the Board shall give to the Treasurer such security as Treasurer may require and shall execute all such instruments as may be necessary for the purpose.
+(5) Before a guarantee is given by the Treasurer under this section, the Board shall give to the Treasurer such security as the Treasurer may require and shall execute all such instruments as may be necessary for the purpose.

 (6) The Board shall use all moneys borrowed under the power conferred by this section for the purposes of carrying this Act into effect.

 [Section 20A inserted by No. 38 of 1974 s.
-2.]
+2; amended by No. 8 of 2009 s.
+22.]

 21. Gifts and bequests to Art Gallery and preservation of rights of officers and employees